-About the Integrated Data Service : Our partnerships
+About the Integrated Data Service (IDS) : Our partnerships

 Collaboration is important to the success of the Integrated Data Service (IDS).
-We are working in partnership with other organisations to help shape the service IDS provides, ensuring we meet the current and emerging needs and requirements of our users and service benefiters.
+We are working in partnership with other organisations to help shape the service IDS provides, ensuring we meet the current and emerging needs and requirements of our users.

 Administrative Data Research UK (ADR UK)

-Administrative Data Research UK (ADR UK) is supporting the development of IDS.
+Administrative Data Research UK (ADR UK) is supporting the development of the Integrated Data Service (IDS).
 ADR UK is transforming the way researchers access the UK's wealth of public sector data, to enable better informed policy decisions that improve people's lives.